griffithlab/rnabio.org/_posts/0003-03-01-Differential_Expression.md

 ### PRACTICAL EXERCISE 9
 Assignment: Use Ballgown to identify filtered and significantly differentially expressed genes from the StringTie expression estimates (i.e., Ballgown table files) which you created in Practical Exercise 8.

 * Hint: Follow the example R code above.
-You will need to change how the `pheno_data` object is created to point to the correct sample ids, type, and path to StringTie results files.
+* Hint: You will need to change how the `pheno_data` object is created to point to the correct sample ids, type, and path to StringTie results files.
+* Hint: Make sure to save your ballgown data object to file (e.g., `bg.rda`) for use in subsequent practical exercises

 Solution: When you are ready you can check your approach against the [Solutions](/module-09-appendix/0009/05/01/Practical_Exercise_Solutions/#practical-exercise-9---differential-expression)